decidables/decidables/sites/detectable/src/sensitivity.md

 It is helpful to think further about the relationship between our behavioral measures and our model parameters.
-Each point in ROC space describes a particular pattern of performance in terms of :key[Hit Rate] and :key[False Alarm Rate], and that particular pattern of performance can be accounted for by SDT using a certain combination of :key[d′] and :key[c].
-We've already seen how to calculate the :key[Hit Rate] and :key[False Alarm Rate] from :key[d′] and :key[c], but we can go the other direction as well, calculating the model parameters from the performance measures.
-Here we will focus on sensitivity, and then on the next page we will focus on bias.
+Each point in ROC space describes a particular pattern of performance in terms of :key[hit rate] and :key[false alarm rate], and that particular pattern of performance can be accounted for by SDT using a certain combination of :key[sensitivity] and :key[bias].
+We've already seen how to calculate the :key[hit rate] and :key[false alarm rate] from :key[d′] and :key[c], but we can go the other direction as well, calculating the model parameters from the performance measures.
+Here we will focus on :key[sensitivity], and then on the next page we will focus on :key[bias].

 <sdt-example-interactive order="trm">
   <sdt-model interactive threshold bias distributions sensitivity color="outcome"></sdt-model>
 </sdt-example-interactive>

-When we experiment with the model, we discover that in order for the proportions of :key[Hits] and :key[False Alarms] to be equal, the distributions must be in the same location.
-As the signal distribution moves to the right and :key[Sensitivity] increases, there will tend to be more :key[Hits] and fewer :key[False Alarms].
-Indeed, using the inverse cumulative distribution function of the normal distribution, <span class="math-greek">Φ</span><sup class="exp">−1</sup>, :key[d′] can be determined from the difference in :key[Hit Rate] and :key[False Alarm Rate]:
+If you experiment with the model above, you will discover that in order for the proportions of :key[hits] and :key[false alarms] to be equal, the distributions must be in the same location.
+If you then move the signal distribution to the right and :key[sensitivity] increases, there will be more :key[hits] and fewer :key[false alarms].
+Indeed, using the inverse cumulative distribution function of the normal distribution, <span class="math-greek">Φ</span><sup class="exp">−1</sup>, :key[d′] can be determined from the difference in :key[hit rate] and :key[false alarm rate]:

 <sdt-equation-hrfar2d></sdt-equation-hrfar2d>

 <sdt-equation-hrfar2d numeric interactive hit-rate=".5" false-alarm-rate=".5">
   </sdt-equation-hrfar2d>

-## Iso-sensitivity curves
+## Iso-sensitivity contours

-Using the equation above, we can now determine the :key[Sensitivity] for each point in ROC space.
-In the ROC space below, intensity of color (saturation) is used to represent :key[d′] along a continuum.
-In order to help us see the resulting pattern, contour lines have been added to show sets of points with the same values of :key[d′].
-These are called :term[iso-sensitivity curves]:
+Using the equation above, we can now determine the :key[sensitivity] for each point in ROC space.
+In the graph below, intensity of color (saturation) is used to represent :key[d′] along a continuum.
+In order to help us see the resulting pattern, iso-sensitivity contours have been added to show sets of points with the same values of :key[d′]:

 <sdt-example-interactive>
   <roc-space contour="sensitivity" point="none" iso-d="none" iso-c="none"></roc-space>
 </sdt-example-interactive>

-What is immediately clear is that :key[Sensitivity] has a non-linear relationship with :key[Hit Rate] and :key[False Alarm Rate].
-Furthermore, any :key[d′] can occur at any :key[Hit Rate], and vice versa.
-And the same for :key[False Alarm Rate].
+What is immediately clear is that :key[sensitivity] has a non-linear relationship with :key[hit rate] and :key[false alarm rate].
+Furthermore, any :key[d′] can occur at any :key[hit rate] and any :key[false alarm rate], and vice versa.

 ## Visualizing the relationship between <span class="math-var">d′</span>, HR, and FAR

-Showing the :key[Sensitivity] for every location in ROC space is instructive, but when we are focused on performance, a more typical approach is to plot a single :key[Iso-Sensitivity Curve] through our data point.
-This :key[Iso-Sensitivity Curve] shows all of the combinations of :key[Hit Rate] and :key[False Alarm Rate] that have the same :key[Sensitivity] as our actual data.
+Showing the :key[sensitivity] for every location in ROC space is instructive, but when we are focused on performance, a more typical approach is to plot a single :term[iso-sensitivity curve] through our data point.
+This curve shows all of the combinations of :key[hit rate] and :key[false alarm rate] that have the same :key[sensitivity] as our actual data.

 Try manipulating performance by changing values in the outcome table, adjusting the locations of the distributions or threshold in the model, or by directly moving the data point in ROC space.
 All of